backstage/backstage/docs/backend-system/building-plugins-and-modules/01-index.md

 dependency and potentially cause duplicate installations of the plugin package, while duplicate installations of library packages should always be supported.

+To create a Backend module, run `yarn new`, select `backend-module`, and fill out the rest of the prompts.
+This will create a new package at `plugins/<pluginId>-backend-module-<moduleId>`.

 The following is an example of how to create a module that adds a new processor using the `catalogProcessingExtensionPoint`: